Journey to Fitness: Stories of Progress, Challenges, and Triumphs.

 Do What is Heavy for You.

 I sometimes feel guilty for not doing more, but from Phil’s more rational perspective, I am one of the success stories.
-He says I’ve probably achieved about 70 percent of my potential fitness (as opposed to him, at probably 98 percent or Faith Kipyegon, who is 100 percent), but that’s fine.
+He says I’ve probably achieved about 70 percent of my potential fitness (as opposed to him, at probably 98 percent or Faith Kipyegon, who is 110 percent), but that’s fine.
 That’s as far as I’m going.
 I can do everything I want to, and I feel great almost all the time.
 Gotta love that.
 The point of all this is that there is a range of approaches to aerobics.
-I do not urge you to go out and push yourself to the point of purple on the first day.
+I do not urge you to go out and push yourself to the point of burning out on the first day.
 But I do urge you to get into pretty heavy aerobics eventually.
 Remember, that walk in the sand in Malindi was heavy for John.
 You have to do what’s heavy for you.

 There is a Range of Approaches to Aerobics-Start Slow.